Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Each school district shall provide in each school year no less than one hundred and eighty days of actual school sessions for grades kindergarten to twelve, inclusive, nine hundred hours of actual school work for full-day kindergarten and grades one to twelve, inclusive, and four hundred and fifty hours of half-day kindergarten, provided school districts shall not count more than seven hours of actual school work in any school day towards the total required for the school year.
+Each school district shall provide in each school year no less than one hundred eighty days of actual school sessions for grades kindergarten to twelve, inclusive, nine hundred hours of actual school work for full-day kindergarten and grades one to twelve, inclusive, and four hundred fifty hours of half-day kindergarten, provided school districts shall not count more than seven hours of actual school work in any school day towards the total required for the school year.
+Remote learning shall be considered an actual school session for purposes of this section, provided such remote learning is conducted in compliance with the standards developed pursuant to subsection (b) of section 10-4w.
 If weather conditions result in an early dismissal or a delayed opening of school, a school district which maintains separate morning and afternoon half-day kindergarten sessions may provide either a morning or afternoon half-day kindergarten session on such day.
+As used in this section, “remote learning” means instruction by means of one or more Internet-based software platforms as part of a remote learning model.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.